$27.5 Million and Counting: Ohio Mesothelioma Verdicts

 Ohio Tort Reform and Asbestos Cases

+The tort reform package also placed limits on non-economic damages in some civil cases, though mesothelioma cases involving evidence of willful or reckless conduct by defendants may qualify for awards that exceed standard caps.
 These reforms have not prevented substantial verdicts in mesothelioma cases.
-The $27.5 million verdict came after these reforms were enacted, demonstrating that Ohio juries continue to award significant compensation when the evidence of exposure and corporate responsibility is strong.
+The $27.5 million Panza verdict came after HB 292 was enacted, and the $12.1 million Mitchell verdict followed more than a decade later, showing that Ohio juries continue to award significant compensation when the evidence of exposure and corporate responsibility is strong.

 Jury verdicts represent the awards determined at trial, which may be reduced on appeal, adjusted by settlement during post-trial proceedings, or modified by the court.
 The amounts listed here reflect the jury’s determination at the time of verdict.
 Individual case outcomes depend on specific facts and circumstances.